BJP leader to join AAP during Arvind Kejriwal's visit to Goa tomorrow | english.lokmat.com

 BJP leader to join AAP during Arvind Kejriwal's visit to Goa tomorrow

-Bharatiya Janata Party (BJP) leader Vishwajit Krishnarao Rane from the Poriem constituency will join Aam Aadmi Party (AAP) on Tuesday in the presence of AAP's national convener Arvind Kejriwal in Goa, said sources.
+Bharatiya Janata Party (BJP) leader Vishwajit Krishnarao Rane from the Poriem constituency will join Aam Aadmi Party (AAP) on Tuesday in the presence of AAP's national convener Arvind Kejriwal, said sources.

-Bharatiya Janata Party (BJP) leader Vishwajit Krishnarao Rane from the Poriem constituency will join Aam Aadmi Party (AAP) on Tuesday in the presence of AAP's national convener Arvind Kejriwal in Goa, said sources.
+Bharatiya Janata Party (BJP) leader Vishwajit Krishnarao Rane from the Poriem constituency will join Aam Aadmi Party (AAP) on Tuesday in the presence of AAP's national convener Arvind Kejriwal, said sources.

 Delhi Chief Minister Arvind Kejriwal will be on a two-day tour of Goa from Tuesday.
 He will reach Goa at 2 pm.
 This will be his third visit to the poll-bound state this month.